vineyy17/chatigo-app/README.md

 # chatigo-chat-app
-This is a custom chat app built with firebase
+This is a custom chat app built with firebase.